So Far ...

 * ISOGG = International Society of Genetic Genealogy at www.isogg.org

 Foad and Foat Family Lines in the Y-Haplotree

 The simplified diagram below shows the positions of known Foad and Foat family lines in the Y-DNA haplotree.
 In keeping with convention, the tree is shown in inverted format with the more ancient SNPs at the top and the youngest SNPs shown at the bottom of the branches.
 Only the relevant branches of the tree and a few important SNPs are shown.

 Please note that, strictly speaking, the SNPs should be shown in the diagram as branches instead of nodes.
-However "wrong" it is, it is just easier to draw the diagram with the SNPs as nodes.
+However "wrong" that is, it is just easier to draw the diagram with the SNPs as nodes.